 Boxing Training For Lower Body:

-Begin the exercise by standing with your feet apart at hip-width.
-This position will allow you to jump from one foot to the next with a lot of explosive power.
-Your arms should be at your sides.
+To start the exercise, position yourself with your feet spaced apart at hip-width.
+This stance will grant you the ability to explosively jump from one foot to the other.
+Keep your arms relaxed by your sides.

 Knee-high kicks – 20 times on each side